Key information, entry requirements and fees

 Corresponding HCPC topic(s): "Medical Microbiology"

-Mode of delivery: Distance learning or on campus
+Mode of delivery: Distance learning

 Course type: Standalone module